RY3IEZN/azure-loadbalancer-vmss/src/README.md

 1. Create a Vnet
 1. Create a loadbalancer with an empty backendpool
-1. Create a Virtual Machine Scale and add to the backend pool
+1. Create a Virtual Machine Scale set and add to the backend pool
 1. Test out the loadbalancer

 # A. Create a Virtual Network